microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/agriculture/methane_index.md

 - **s2**: Downloads and preprocesses Sentinel-2 imagery that covers the input geometry and time range, and computes improved cloud masks using cloud and shadow segmentation models.

-- **clip**: Performs a soft clip on an input raster based on a provided reference geometry.
+- **clip**: Performs a clip on an input raster based on a provided reference geometry.

 - **methane**: Computes an index from the bands of an input raster.